OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Solution-overview.md

 The **Company Communicator** app has the following main components:
 * **App Service**: The app service implements the message compose experience in the team tab, and the messaging endpoint for the bot.
 * **Service Bus**: The individual messages sent by the bot to the recipients are enqueued on a service bus queue, to be processed by an Azure Function.
 This queue decouples the message composition experience from the process that delivers the message to recipients.
-* **Azure Function**: An Azure Function picks up the messages from the send queue and delivers them to the recipients.
+* **Azure Function**: An Azure Function picks up the messages from the queue, prepares the recipients and delivers them.

 ## App Service